- Research & Reports

 Intergroup Dialogues are 9-week sustained learning communities carefully structured to explore social group identity, conflict and community.
 Participants will engage in the analysis and understanding of issues of diversity and social justice, as well as build practical skills to communicate across difference.
 Skills acquired through our program have multidisciplinary applications and are employable in diverse environments and among diverse populations.

-As a pilot, two dialogues will be offered during spring 2013.
+Two dialogues will be offered during winter 2014.
 One dialogue will involve identity groups defined by race & ethnicity, and the second will focus on sexual orientation and sexual identity.
 Each identity group is represented in our dialogues by a balanced number of participants from each group.
 Trained facilitators, one from each represented identity group, orchestrate a diverse curriculum in an effort to encourage dialogue rather than debate.

 Intergroup Dialogue seeks to engage faculty and staff in building a more socially just and inclusive community through sustained and meaningful dialogue.
 As we explore topics that influence our communities we develop skills to work and communicate effectively across difference.